LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 8. If you are logged in to Conversational Cloud as a VIP Agent, you will now get a ring

-9. Logout of LiveEngage, and then log in back using a Regular Agent account
+9. Logout of Conversational Cloud, and then log in back using a Regular Agent account

 10. Close the previous conversation, and then start a new one